liquibase/gradle-liquibase-plugin/doc/examples.md

-If you want to use a different entry point than the default `liquibase.integration.commandline.Main`, you can configure a different main class.
+If you want to use a different entry point than the default `liquibase.integration.commandline.LiquibaseCommandLine`, you can configure a different main class.
 This is useful if you want, for instance, to derive certain company-specific parameters.

 ```groovy
 liquibase {